dd9jn/rfc4880bis/crypto-refresh.md

 IANA is requested to rename the "Image Format Subpacket Types" registry to "Image Attribute Encoding Format" and update its content to {{image-attr-encoding-format-registry}}.

-IANA is requested to rename the "Signature Subpacket Types" registry to "Subpacket Types" and update its content to {{subpacket-types-registry}}.

 IANA is requested to rename the "Key Server Preference Extensions" registry to "Key Server Preference Flags" and update its contents to {{key-server-preference-flags-registry}}.

 IANA is requested to rename the "Reason for Revocation Extensions" registry to "Reason for Revocation Code" and update its contents to {{reason-for-revocation-code-registry}}